vide-collabo/Vide.docs/content/en/docs/vide.fable/control_flow_if_else.md

 ## Using 'if'

-While using `hidden` is valid for such simple use cases, it a disadvantage: The hidden element(s) sit always in the DOM, which can lead to performance issues, layout problems, eager loading issues, etc. Working around those issues can lead to new issues, or makes writing and understanding the code harder.
+While using `hidden` is valid for such simple use cases, there's a disadvantage: The hidden element(s) sit always in the DOM, which can lead to performance issues, layout problems, eager loading issues, etc. Working around those issues can lead to new issues, or makes writing and understanding the code harder.

 These issues are adressed by using the language-level construct `if` and `else` that actually work on DOM-level: